-The main emphasis of the course is historical, but these are all issues with immediate contemporary relevance, both political and personal.
-The course might include discussion of current events with a Canadian emphasis.
+While most of our work will focus on the past, the course might involve some discussion of related current events with a Canadian emphasis.
+The main emphasis of the course is historical, but these are all issues with immediate contemporary relevance - political and, often, personal.
 Members of the course community will have different relationships to, experiences with, and beliefs, knowledge, and ideas about these topics.

-If you have concerns that any of the content of this course will put you at risk, please read UBC's statement (above, in grey) closely, contact me if you would like to discuss it further, and consider postponing or not taking this course if you determine that it will not be safe for you.

-Regardless of your current location, please be mindful that, for some members of the class community, sensitive material might result in repercussions, so respect each other's boundaries, privacy, and safety as well as your own.
+If you have concerns that the content of this course will put you at risk, please read UBC's statement (above, in grey) closely, contact me if you would like to discuss it further, and consider postponing or not taking this course if you determine that it will not be safe for you.
+Regardless of your current location, please also be mindful that, for some members of the class community, sensitive material might result in repercussions, so respect each other's boundaries, privacy, and safety as well as your own.